LaunchCodeEducation/lchs/src/chapters/databases/db-tables.rst

 #.
 Each column also has a label that tells us what the data represents.
 For
    example, one column might have a ``Last Name`` label, while another could be called ``Email``.
 #.
-Each row includes a unique *key*, which helps us manage the data.
+Each row includes a *primary key*, which helps us manage the data.
+No two
+   rows share the same primary key.
 #.
 When we *add or remove* an entry, we create or delete an entire row.
 #.
 When we *change* an entry, we modify the value in one or more columns of a
    single row.